TechStudent10/CreationRotation/about.md

 Inspired by [Wulzy](https://youtube.com/@wulzy)'s Level Swap series, this mod allows you to play Level Swap with as many people as you want!

-**Please report bugs to the Discord Server or the GitHUb issues page.
+**Please report bugs to the Discord Server or the GitHub issues page.
 This mod is still in beta and needs a lot more work until stable.**

 ### Credits